Probing QCD Phase Structure by Baryon Multiplicity Distribution: Lee--Yang zero structure

-Fig.\ref{Fig:CBK} shows cut Baum-Kuchen (cBK) shape contours used in the study.
+Figure \ref{Fig:CBK} shows the cut Baum-Kuchen (cBK) shape contours used in the study.
 Starting from $0 \le \theta < 2\pi$, and $0 < r \le 1$ in polar coordinates, the region is divided into four pieces, and the Cauchy integral is evaluated over each section.
-This divide-and-conquer process is iterated up to as many times as needed (here 20 times).
+This divide-and-conquer process is iterated as many times as required (here 20 times).
 When no residue is found in a section, no further divisions are applied to that section.
 At each divide-and-conquer level, we check the conservation of the residue sum.
-The technical details of this approach will be presented elsewhere.
+The technical details of this approach will be presented elsewhere, including the parallelization.

-All calculations were performed using the multiple-precision package, FMlib\cite{FMlib}, and the number of significant digits was 50 - 100.
-We checked that residues involved in the analyses presented herein are $1+\epsilon$ with $|\epsilon| < 10^{-3}$.
+All calculations were performed using the multiple-precision package, FMlib \cite{FMlib} and the number of significant digits was 50 - 100.
+With this algorithm, we can construct LYZ diagrams from $Z_n$.